scragg0x/realms-wiki/README.md

 ## Requirements
 - Python 2.7
 - Git
-- NodeJS (needed for bower/cleancss, distro packages shouldn't need this in future)
+- NodeJS (needed for bower, distro packages shouldn't need this in future)

 **Optional**
 - Nginx (if you want proxy requests, this is recommended)